codacy/codacy-clang-tidy/README.md

 	"$CODACY_URL/2.0/commit/$COMMIT/resultsFinal"
 ```

-***
-### NOTE

-When the option **“Run analysis through build server”** is enabled, the Codacy analysis will not start until you call the endpoint `/2.0/commit/{commitUuid}/resultsFinal` signalling that Codacy can use the sent results and start a new analysis.
+> When the option **“Run analysis through build server”** is enabled, the Codacy analysis will not start until you call the endpoint `/2.0/commit/{commitUuid}/resultsFinal` signalling that Codacy can use the sent results and start a new analysis.

 ***